appdotnet/piha/README.md

 ## Deploying

-There are two deploy options supported: Heroku, and Amazon S3/Cloudfrount.
+There are any number of ways you could self host these files; we wanted to highlight 2 of the easier ones: Heroku and AWS.

 ### Heroku Deploy